-NOTICE TO CANADIANS: We would like to be the only people at your scenic areas so that we can take photos without you in
+NOTICE TO CANADIANS: We would like to be the only people at your scenic areas so that we can take photos without you in them.

-  them.
 Thank you.

 Kagawong also is home to St. John the Evangelist Anglican Church.
-This church is notable because a tragically-fatal

-  incident involving a local family and their Chris-Craft motor yacht yielded the church pulpit.
-The church also is

-  notable because when Doug was taking a close-up photo, he stepped on a snake.
-A live, wriggling, crossing-the-sidewalk
+This church is notable because a tragically-fatal incident involving a local family and their Chris-Craft motor yacht sadly yielded the awesome church pulpit.
+The church also is notable because when Doug was taking a close-up photo, he stepped on a snake.
+A live, wriggling, crossing-the-sidewalk snake.

-  snake.

 Remember the game wardens in the sneaky fishing boat?
 Not the Mounties.
 The Mounties don’t play around.
 600 horsepower worth of outboard motors pushing a slippery boat that weighs about 10 pounds makes it likely you won’t outrun them.
 And since we literally can’t outrun butterflies, we’ve been staying on the honorable side of life up here.

 Dinner with Second Wave at Bouy’s after sitting in the big red chair.* On the way, we spotted two deer in a yard.
 Mares may eat oats, and little lambs may eat ivy (and a kid’ll eat ivy too), but does eat crabapples.

 *Canada trivia time!
 Up here they’re Muskoka chairs, even though most knowledgeable folks seem to agree that years ago a dude in the Adirondack Mountains designed them.